The finiteness dimension of modules and relative Cohen-Macaulayness: The finiteness dimension of modules and relative Cohen-Macaulayness

-As we mentioned in the introduction, in this section, we are concerned with invariants such as the finiteness dimension $f_{\fa}(M)$ of $M$ relative to $\fa$ and the $\fb$-minimum $\fa$-adjusted depth $\lambda_{\fa}^{\fb}(M)$ of $M$, where $M$ is a relative Cohen-Macaulay $R$-module w.r.t $\fa$.
-Note that we do not assume that $\fb\subseteq \fa$ in general.
-We begin by defining the following notation in comparability with the notation of \cite{C} and \cite{SCH1}.
+In this section, some subjects such as the finiteness dimension $f_{\fa}(M)$ of $M$ relative to $\fa$ and the $\fb$-minimum $\fa$-adjusted depth $\lambda_{\fa}^{\fb}(M)$ of $M$ are studied.
+Note that we do not assume that $\fb\subseteq\fa$ in general.
+Furthermore, we introduce the ideal ${\fa}'(M)$ to describe arisen problems.
+We also prove that Faltings' Annihilator Theorem holds for relative Cohen-Macaulay $R$-modules.
+An important tool in this section is relative Cohen-Macaulayness w.r.t an ideal.
+We begin by defining the following notation in comparability with the notation ${\fa}(M)$ used in \cite{C} and \cite{SCH}.